JosephShamoon99/Managing-Accounts-With-Active-Directory-/README.md

 <img width="1099" height="507" alt="Snapshot 68" src="https://github.com/user-attachments/assets/1cf6dfef-da18-4cfd-80ae-150e0d87edde" />
 </p>
 <p>
-You can login into client 1 as an admin and use eventvwr.msc to view logs on the client.
-Navigate to windows logs > security to view logon attempts to the client.
-You can find the logon attempts of a specific account by right clicking security and selecting find.
+You can log in into our client as an admin and use "eventvwr.msc" to view logs on the client.
+Navigate to Windows Logs > Security to view login attempts on the client.
+You can find the login attempts of a specific account by right clicking Security and selecting "find".
 Type in the account you want to see and you can view each log from that account.
 </p>
 <br />

 <p>
 Awesome!
 You now know a little more about deploying Active Directory and how to use it.
 Good job!
+This is just scratching the surface.
+Get out there and find out more about Active Directory.
 </p>
 <br />